bmc825/Corophiid-Phylogenomics-Pipeline/Corophiid_Phylogenomics_Protocol.md

 ### 3.2 Subset taxa in orthogroups (optional)

-To improve specificity in sequences uploaded to Arbor Biosciences for bait design, we will extract orthologs from a select few corophiid taxa in the nucleotide orthogroup datasets.
+To improve specificity in sequences uploaded to Arbor Biosciences for bait design, we will extract orthologs from a select few corophiidan taxa in the nucleotide orthogroup datasets.
 These data subsets will be used for bait design and to generate species trees that can be compared with full datasets to assess phylogenetic performance (see Section 2.15).
-We will choose 3 taxa and span the breadth of predicted corophiid phylogenetic space.
+We will choose 3 taxa and span the breadth of predicted corophiidan phylogenetic space.

 #### 3.2.1 *Make list of taxa to exclude*